MicrosoftDocs/m365copilot-docs/docs/index.md

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

 Business workflows often involve more than just Microsoft 365 applications and data formats.
-Copilot's extensibility allows developers to integrate additional knowledge and skills, including those from other copilots.
+Copilot's extensibility allows developers to integrate additional knowledge and skills.
 IT Admins can also configure Copilot connectors in the Microsoft 365 Admin Center to expand the knowledge available to all users in their tenant, while respecting data access limitations.

 :::image type="content" source="assets/images/skills-knowledge-chart.png" alt-text="Chart with organizational 'Knowledge' as the x-axis and user 'Skills' as the y-axis showing that you can extend Copilot skills with plugins and extend Copilot knowledge with Graph connectors" border="false" lightbox="assets/images/skills-knowledge-chart.png":::